pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 I tried learning a few things here and there by looking up on Google, just like I did with Lua, but that wasn't enough with C++.
 The codebase was huge, and old—it was written in the C++98 standard.
 Simply looking up on Google how to do certain things wasn't enough.
 I wanted to truly understand what I was reading.

-I want the same level of understanding that I have with PHP and JavaScript, where I could within a few minutes reading the source file I wanted to be able to understand and edit it.
+I want the same level of understanding that I have with PHP and JavaScript: within a few minutes of reading the source file I wanted to be able to understand and edit it.
 I don't want to simply edit a code and hope for the best.
-How could I learn a new language?

 ### Finding the right learning path